 Create a holiday competition that engages your audience on social media.
 For example, ask subscribers to shoot a video that shows how your products make the holidays brighter.
 Invite subscribers to participate via email.

-Give the winner a deal that’s redeemable only on Black Friday, like 75% off one regular priced item.
+Give the winner a deal that’s redeemable only on Black Friday, such as 75% off one regular priced item.

 Use the video submissions to promote your products throughout the holiday season.